mumbleskates/prost/README.md

 * Bilrost representations of signed integers are always zig-zag encoded.
 In Protobuf there are two different modes for signed integers: "int32" is always encoded like two's complement, and "sint32" is zig-zag encoded.
-In practice this is a tremendous footgun, because any negative integer always becomes *ten bytes* on the wire.
+In practice the plain two's complement encoding is a tremendous footgun, because any negative integer always becomes *ten bytes* on the wire.
 Yes, even the 32 bit ones, because they are sign-extended all the way to 64 bits in case the field is to be widened in the future.
 * Learning again from the footguns and mistakes of Protobuf (and C/C++ in general), Bilrost also enforces errors when values are out of range.
-Protobuf values will coerce to smaller types by truncation, and any nonzero varint will silently convert to the boolean value `true`.
+Protobuf values will silently coerce to smaller types by truncation during decoding, and any nonzero varint will silently convert to the boolean value `true`.
 This is often surprising, bug-prone, and undesirable.
 * `bilrost` makes special effort to preserve every bit of floating-point numbers when they are encoded and decoded.
 Whenever possible this should be matched by Bilrost libraries for other languages.